-This paper aims to present a systems concurrent engineering approach for the conception of a hybrid vehicle.
+This paper aims to present the system concurrent engineering approach for the development of a mobile TT&C ground station for an UAV.
 The approach is different from traditional systems engineering approach because it anticipates to the early stages of system architecting the product life cycle process requirements.
 It proposes to simultaneously develop, from the outset, the product and its life cycle processes performing organizations.

-The paper is organized as follows: Section 2 presents the traditional systems engineering and concurrent engineering approaches.
+The paper is organized as following: Section 2 presents the traditional systems engineering and concurrent engineering approaches.
 Section 3 presents the systems concurrent engineering approach framework and method.
-Section 4 presents the models derived for the hybrid vehicle using the approach.
+Section 4 presents the models derived for the mobile TT&C ground station for an UAV using the approach.
 Section 5 discusses the advantages and opportunities for improving the proposed approach.
 Section 6 concludes this paper.

-2. Traditional systems engineering and concurrent engineering
+2. Traditional and concurrent system engineering

-Automotive products are complex.
-They are multidisciplinary products, they must cope with extreme environmental conditions over their life cycle (vibration, temperature range, altitude range, electromagnetic interference and compatibility), and they must undergo very strict calibration and tuning procedures.
-Automotive development organizations are worth the order of billion dollars.
-A car may take from a year to four years to develop.
-There are many opportunities to improve productivity over a car life cycle if a concurrent engineering approach takes place from the beginning of the car architecting stage.
+Mobile TT&C ground station products are complex.
+They are multidisciplinary products involving campaign planning, team organization, transportation, mission operations; analysis and reports.
+They must cope with extreme environmental conditions over their life cycle (salt, pollutants, contaminants, assembly and disassembly, temperature range, electromagnetic interference and compatibility) and they must undergo very strict calibration and tuning procedures.
+There are many opportunities to improve productivity over mobile TT&C station life cycle if a concurrent engineering approach takes place from the beginning of the station architecting stage.

 Traditional systems engineering approaches do not provide an overall view of the system during its various life cycle processes.
 They focus on an operational product development starting from product concept of operations.
-They also focus on the development organization that must be put in place in order to assure that the product meets its operational requirements (ELECTRONIC..., 1997; EUROPEAN..., 2009; INSTITUTE..., 2005; NATIONAL..., 2007).
+They also focus on the development organization that must be put in place in order to assure that the product meets its operational requirements (ELECTRONIC...,1997; EUROPEAN..., 2009; INSTITUTE..., 2005; NATIONAL..., 2007).
 A product has life cycle processes other than operations and it must be recognized from the outset in order to promote gains in productivity in the product development organization, by the avoidance of late changes, and in other product life cycle process organizations, as the product will be developed taking into consideration their requirements.
 Life cycle process organizations themselves can be developed simultaneously to product development, when they are part of the scope of the whole product development effort.

-For example, the NASA systems engineering handbook (NATIONAL..., 2007) states that systems engineering focuses on the development and the realization of a final product.
+For example NASA systems engineering handbook (NATIONAL..., 2007) states that systems engineering focuses in the development and the realization of a final product.
 Modern commercial standards, such as EIA 632 (ELECTRONIC..., 1997), state that systems engineering focuses on the operations product and on capturing requirements for the other product life cycle processes.
 In other words, these requirements are captured not to impact product development.
 The product will be systems engineered with operations in mind.
 When its architecture (and maybe detailed design) is defined, then life cycle processes requirements are captured to be implemented in life cycle process performing organizations.
 This paper proposes a method to take into consideration the impact of these organizations on the product during the product architecting process.

 Conceptually, concurrent engineering acknowledges benefits of anticipating life cycle process requirements to the early stages of product development.
-For space products, these early stages are the system architecting phases.
+For mobile TT&C station products, these early stages are the system architecting phases.
 A systems approach requires life cycle process requirements to be balanced in the beginning of the product development process.
 Concurrent engineering, however, in practice, treats life cycle processes separately and optimizes product design seeking each life cycle process productivity increase.
 For example, DFA optimizes for assemblability, QFD, for customer satisfaction, DFI, for inspectability, and so on.